CoupDeWhoop/be-nc-news/README.md

 - **DELETE /api/comments/:comment_id**: Deletes a comment.

-You can use these Markdown-formatted descriptions in your README file for a clear and organized presentation.

 ## Setup & Installation
 If you would like to install this project locally you should clone the repository using the following link